rug-gui/custom-titlebar/README.md

 # custom-titlebar
-Create Custom Title bar in any Python GUI Framework like Tkinter
+Create Custom Title bar in any Python GUI Framework like Tkinter PyQt or PySimpleGUI